friedaxvictoria/procedural_shader_framework/unity/VisualScriptingProject/Assets/README.md

 # Unity Submission by Utku Alkan and Frieda Hentschel

-This zip-file contains a DemoProject: It is a URP project containing the *ProceduralShaderFrameworkPackage* amongst the assets.
+This zip-file contains a project called **UnityPSFDemo**: It is a URP project in which the UPM package *ProceduralShaderFrameworkPackage* was installed.
+The workflow on how to include this package can be found in the documentation.

-This is the folder that is used to create the UPM package.
-It was used to build the mentioned user shaders.
-Upon locating the Samples-folder, the corresponding user shader can be viewed in its scene. **Note that all #include-paths are different compared to the ones noted in the documentation.
-They should now be `#include "Assets/ProceduralShaderFrameworkPackage/Runtime/scripts/..."`.
+The project was created with **Unity 6000.0.41**.

+All sample-scenes have been downloaded and can be found at *Assets/Samples/ProceduralShaderFrameworkPackage/2.2.0*.
+To view them, navigate to a folder and double-click on the *{Name}Scene*.
+View the scene in Game-Mode by clicking the *Play-Button*.